PhoebeSoftware/exhibition-proxy/README.md

 The HTTP api responsible for handling game metadata requests for clients from IGDB.

 # Prerequisites
-- IGDB client and secret you do not need the auth token we will do that for you ([Click here to create your client and secret](https://api-docs.igdb.com/#getting-started))
+- IGDB client and secret you do not need a auth token ([Click here to create your client and secret](https://api-docs.igdb.com/#getting-started))
 - [Docker](https://www.docker.com/)

 # Setup